 Wanda is an icon to many, known now as the queen of rockabilly.
 Her memoir proves this is only one side to her remarkable story.
 ‘I was never interested in trying to sound like anybody else.
 Daddy always told me to to do it my way and be who I am.’
 Country music should celebrate this unique artist and her groundbreaking legacy while she is still alive to appreciate it.

-Each month I read and review a music book by a woman in order to promote and share suggestions for reading beyond the usual white, male music books.
-Next month’s choice is ‘First Time Ever’ by folk singer Peggy Seeger.
+Each month I read and write about a music book by a woman in order to promote and share suggestions for reading beyond the usual white, male music books.
+I will be writing these in a slightly different format starting in January next year.